-Trump reacts to Kim calling him ‘an old lunatic’
+Trump Reacts To Kim Calling Him ‘An Old Lunatic’

-Apparently the US President, Donald Trump is unhappy with alleged remarks by the North Korean foreign ministry referring to him as ‘an Old lunatic’.
-The statement by the North Korea’s foreign ministry has not gone down well with the US President.
-Trump (71) is twice Kim’s age (33), and both leaders have been engaged in a war of words since Trump came to office.
+Apparently, the U.S. president, Donald Trump, is unhappy with alleged remarks by the North Korean foreign ministry referring to him as “an old lunatic.”
+The statement by the North Korea’s foreign ministry has not gone down well with the U.S. president.
+Trump, 71, is twice Kim’s age of 33, and both leaders have been engaged in a war of words since Trump came to office.

-North Korea has continued to test missiles at will, causing the US President and the world some concern.
+North Korea has continued to test missiles at will, causing the U.S. president and the world some concern.
 North Korea continues to defy the UN and has conducted six nuclear tests.
-The North Korean leader has boasted that they have missiles capable of reaching the US mainland.
-However, Kim’s conjecture has not been verified and has been brushed off by the US.
-Regardless, the US President has not been pleased with the North Korean threat and continues to take the aggressive stance.
+The North Korean leader has boasted that they have missiles capable of reaching the U.S. mainland.
+However, Kim’s conjecture has not been verified and has been brushed off by the U.S. Regardless, the U.S. president has not been pleased with the North Korean threat and continues to take an aggressive stance.

-Kim remains a threat to world peace, but world leaders believe that confrontation should be the last option.
-But the arrival of Trump has made the issue with North Korea, even more, volitile, with both leaders making threats and counter threats.
-North Korea in a recent statement on Saturday said.
+Kim reportedly remains a threat to world peace, but world leaders believe that confrontation should be the last option.
+But the arrival of Trump has made the issue with North Korea more volatile, with both leaders making threats and counter threats.
+North Korea in a recent statement on Saturday said the following.

-“Reckless remarks by an old lunatic like Trump will never scare us or stop our advance“
+“Reckless remarks by an old lunatic like Trump will never scare us or stop our advance.“

 This was in reaction to Trump’s warning to North Korea not to underestimate the United States in a speech to South Korea’s National Assembly on Wednesday.

-“I am saying to the North: Do not underestimate us and do not try us,”
+“I am saying to the North: Do not underestimate us and do not try us.“

-The US President Donald J. Trump on his Twitter and Facebook pages reacted to the statement by North Korea saying.
+U.S. President Donald J. Trump on his Twitter and Facebook pages reacted to the statement by North Korea saying the following.

 Why would Kim Jong-un insult me by calling me "old," when I would NEVER call him "short and fat?"
 Oh well, I try so hard to be his friend – and maybe someday that will happen!